Wrecking Crew is a scenario expansion pack for the Marvel Champions LCG. You can find Marvel Champion products at Fantasy Flight Games.

 It doesn’t have any modular encounters to be used in other scenarios, nor can it use modular encounters.
 It has to rest on the laurels of its own concept, but it’s execution is strikingly bad.
 The best I can hope is that it serves as a learning experience for Fantasy Flight Games in future scenario designs.

-If you enjoy my content, please consider checking out my Kofi page, every donation helps.
 You should also check out my review of the Marvel Champions core set.
-Enjoy this content?
-Check out my Kofi page.

 - Each of the four villains are unique

 - The four villain prison break is thematic

 - Four villains, only one villain HP dial, unless you buy more.

 - Four Villains, side schemes and decks is messy and a pain to set up